View Cancer Clinical Trials

-- Pre-op Imaging: Either a CT (with contrast) or CT/PET (with contrast) and/or an MRI (T1 with Gadolinium and T2) of the neck within 84 days prior to surgery; note: this imaging data (diagnostic pre-operative scan showing gross disease) is to be submitted in DICOM format via TRIAD.The report is to be uploaded into Rave; see Section 11.2.
+- Pre-op Imaging of the head and neck: A neck CT (with contrast) or CT/PET (with contrast) and/or an MRI of the neck (T1 with Gadolinium and T2) within 84 days prior to surgery; Note: this imaging data (diagnostic pre-operative scan showing gross disease) is to be submitted in DICOM format via TRIAD.The report is to be uploaded into Rave; see Section 11.2.

 - Chest CT scan (with or without contrast) or CT/PET that includes the chest (with or without contrast) either within 84 days prior to surgery or within 120 days prior to registration; Note: If the CT/PET with or without contrast is done within 84 days prior to surgery, it fulfills the chest imaging requirement.